Kuwait City, Kuwait

 When we asked people living in Kuwait City about club and activities where newcomers can meet others, they responded:

-"Gyms, clubs, native embassy activities, women club, private clubs depending on hobby or interest," remarked one expat living in Kuwait City, Kuwait.
+"Gyms, clubs, native embassy activities, women club, private clubs depending on hobby or interest," said one expat who made the move to Kuwait City.

 What should I bring when moving to Kuwait City?